 The context for this is that I had been running a lot over the past year.
 I had also been telling my friends and fellow runners that I was going to run a marathon, but I never got around to it.
 I was telling them as well as myself that I was in “marathon training;” yet I was not committed to a specific race – i.e. an end goal in mind.
 When I hit “Submit” on the web site, everything changed for me.
 I became committed to an end goal and all of my training took on a new meaning.

 It is easy for us to go through life like this – to espouse what we are about or what we want to be about but never do anything about it.
 Some people want to lose weight.
 Others want to be a better spouse, parent, or leader in their organization.
 I have learned that it is easy to be a goal espouser, but sometimes harder to be a goal achiever.
 I don’t know about you, but I don’t want to just talk about goals, I want to achieve them and be better because of the journey to reach them.

 I sincerely believe that the first step to goal achievement is writing it down, which is why I love Michael Hyatt’s Best Year Ever program for writing down the right goals for your life!
 I used this system last year and achieved some strong, lifetime goals in my life and have signed up for the VIP program again this year!

-If you want to get serious about achieving goals – the right goals – I encourage you to sign up for this great system that incorporates a process and program that will serve as a major catalyst in your quest to be more than just a “goal espouser” in 2017 and beyond!
+If you want to get serious about achieving goals – the right goals – I encourage you to sign up for this great system that incorporates a process and program that will serve as a major catalyst in your quest to be more than just a “goal espouser” in the new year and beyond!